Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 Being a good landlord is good business.
 Properties run by professional landlords retain better tenants, experience less damage, generate fewer disputes, and produce more consistent returns than those run by reactive or inconsistent managers.
-Here's what professional landlord practice looks like in the markets we serve.
+Here is what professional landlord practice looks like in the markets we serve - and why it pays for itself.

 Respond to Maintenance Fast

-The #1 driver of tenant satisfaction — and the #1 predictor of lease renewal — is maintenance response speed.
-Tenants understand that repairs take time; what they don't forgive is being ignored.
-Acknowledge every maintenance request within 24 hours, even if you're just confirming you received it and will schedule a vendor.
+The number one driver of tenant satisfaction - and the number one predictor of lease renewal - is maintenance response speed.
+Tenants understand that repairs take time; what they do not forgive is being ignored.
+Acknowledge every maintenance request within 24 hours, even if you are just confirming you received it and will schedule a vendor.
 Dispatch for non-emergency repairs within 72 hours.
-Same-day response for emergencies — HVAC failure, plumbing leak, loss of hot water.
+Same-day response for emergencies - HVAC failure, plumbing leak, loss of hot water.

-Fast maintenance response isn't just tenant relations — in Virginia, a landlord who fails to address maintenance requests within a reasonable time after written notice creates a habitability defense that tenants can raise in eviction proceedings.
+Fast maintenance response is not just tenant relations - in Virginia, a landlord who fails to address maintenance requests within a reasonable time after written notice creates a habitability defense that tenants can raise in eviction proceedings.
+A $200 repair ignored for 3 weeks can become a $5,000 legal problem if the tenant withholds rent and cites your non-responsiveness in court.

 Communicate Professionally and in Writing